3 Fortresses in the Solent, available for unusual private stays

 The real luxury begins when you take a trip aboard.
 Either hire a room on a Fort Break Experience or take Exclusive Use and hire the island all to yourself.
 Guests can make use of all of the AmaZing facilities on board, including a choice of bars, rooftop Hot Pool with Sea Views, Sauna and Fire Pit all with far reaching views across the English Channel towards England and the Isle of Wight.
 Below deck enjoy a choice of bars, relaxing areas, games rooms and even a wine cellar!
 Whilst on the fort there is a great range of exciting activities to enjoy including boat rides, cigar rolling, fishing and more.

-No Mans Land Fort – Opening soon and three times the size of Spitbank Fort, the luxury continues on this five star private island.
+No Mans Land Fort – Three times the size of Spitbank Fort, the luxury continues on this five star private island.

 Offering 22 large bedrooms all with en suite and sea views, No Man’s Land Fort offers a plethora of activities and facilities that keep even the most restless guest entertained.
 A choice of games room, its own shopping street, a Nordic bothy, spa, treatment rooms, laser quest, wine tasting and bars – it’s only a matter of time before No Man’s Land becomes a second home to some guests.
 Arrival to No Man’s Land fort can be made through the Solent Forts departure lounge, or why not add the full VIP treatment by landing on the island via the private helipad?

 Horse Sand Fort – Horse Sand Fort is currently under development but will be restored as a historic time capsule, showcasing the history of the Solent Forts throughout the years.
 With actors, models and themed areas, it will be a great adventure and after its all over guests can relax back in the luxury of Spitbank Fort or No Man’s Land Fort.